Change your default Apple Pay card on Apple Watch and make it rain

-Apple Pay provides a convenient way to make purchases on iPhone and Apple Watch when out and about (or in the comfort of your home) without needing your physical debit or credit card.
-You can add as many virtual cards to your Apple Pay as necessary.
-The first card you add ends up as your default, but you can change that with ease.
+Apple Pay provides a convenient way to make purchases on your iPhone and Apple Watch when out and about (or in the comfort of your home) without needing your physical debit or credit card.
+You can add as many virtual cards to your Apple Pay as required.
+The first card you add ends up as your default, but you can change that with ease on the best Apple Watch and other models.

+Here's how to assign a default card for Apple Pay on Apple Watch, including the Apple Watch Series 7.

-How to change the default method on Apple Watch
+How to change the default card on Apple Watch

 To change the default Apple Pay payment method on Apple Watch: